haasae/earthquake-prediction-ml/docs/how-to/speed-up-training.md

 # How to speed up training

-If hyperparameter tuning feels slow on Windows laptops, reduce the tuning workload:
+If hyperparameter tuning feels slow on your laptop, reduce the tuning workload:

 1) Lower the number of search iterations: